veugene/fcn_maker/README.md

 # FCN Maker #

+Build any FCN.

-This code provides a simple way to recreate any encoder-decoder based fully convolutional network (FCN) for segmentation or keypoint detection.
-Simple recipes are provided for multiple published methods.
+This code provides a simple way to (re)create any encoder-decoder based fully convolutional network (FCN) for segmentation or keypoint detection.
+Simple recipes are provided for multiple published methods (see __Example Models__).
 These methods can be easily tweaked in a multitude of ways.
 The user can also create custom FCN networks in a simple way.

+__Uses:__ keras 2+
+__Supported backends:__  Theano, Tensorflow
+__Unsupported backends:__  CNTK

 ## Build a Custom FCN ##